 Request to Examine and/or Copy District Records

+NOTE: When a document is submitted that provides information requested by this form, there is no need to require the applicant to complete this form.

 Public Access

 Records of the Board, except those specifically exempted by statute, are open to public inspection at the Office of the Superintendent.
 Persons desiring to examine records that are not exempt from public disclosure may do so during regular working hours.
 Regular working hours shall be posted at the main entrance of the Central Office and of each school building, as appropriate.